peterdeweese/es_ios_utils/README.markdown

 See ESNSCategories.h and ESUICategories.h for more methods.

 ###isEmpty and isNotEmpty properties
-Implemented for NSArray, NSNull – which is always empty, NSSet, and NSString.  nil.isEmpty returns false, so a full check requires `!s || s.isEmpty`.
+Implemented for NSArray, NSDictionary, NSNull – which is always empty, NSSet, and NSString.  nil.isEmpty returns false, so a full check requires `!s || s.isEmpty`.
 Preferably, `nil.isNotEmpty` returns false so no existance check is necessicary.

 ###macros
 Very common and generic operations are included as macros for brevity, prefixed with '$'.
 Examples: